My website is currently in development. It may take a little time between activations.

 Li+Age 32Ah x4

-The ToBattery I purchased after several activations when I quickly determined that I did not care to lug around the heavy SLABs.
+The ToBattery, no longer mentioned in my list, I purchased after several activations when I quickly determined that I did not care to lug around the heavy SLABs.
 I ran it as my primary battery for well over 100 activations and never ran it down completely.
-It always prefeormed well and based on testing with my West Mountain CBA delivered the rated capacity with a 10 amp load although based on pricing and opening it up and taking a look I suspect they a "B" cells
+It always prefeormed well and based on testing with my West Mountain CBA delivered the rated capacity with a 10 amp load although did eventually have a cell die.
+Based on pricing and after opening it up to diagnose th eproblem upon taking a deeper look I suspect they are using grade "B" cells.

 The FeMart and Li+Age batteries came from Battery Hookup as medical cart pulls.
-I have purchased several 4 packs of them and shared with club members.
+I have purchased several 4 packs of them and shared with fellow friends and club members.
 Every set I have purchased has tested above 90% on the CBA.
 I generally run 2 of these in parallel in my vehicle for my activations and have an extra with me incase I setup in a shelter or pavillion.
-I then have an additional 2 in parallel back at the camp.
+I have the DC House as a back up in the bed of my pickup.

 Chargers: